Twisted (co)homology of non-orientable Weyl semimetals: Topology of K²×S¹

 This sequence is more or less identical in form and interpretation to the bulk sequence in Eq.~\eqref{eq:explicit-sequence-nonorientable}; the only essential difference is that the $\ZZ_2$-factor corresponding to the invariant $\nu_z$ is missing as a consequence of projecting along the $k_z$-direction.
 As a result, the $K^2$ surface is subject to analogous mod 2 charge cancellation, admitting the same interpretation as in Sec.~\ref{sec:mod2cc}.
 In particular, the lack of a canonical basis for $H^1\left(K^2\setminus W'\right)\cong\ZZ^k$ implies that the chirality of individual surface Weyl nodes is fundamentally ill-defined, as is the relative chirality between them.
 Physically, this means that different parametrisations of the fundamental domain can be used to obtain seemingly different Fermi arc structures.

 This ambiguity with respect to different parametrisations helps explain the experimental results in Ref.~\cite{fonseca2024}, where two surface Weyl nodes are found to have the same chirality with respect to a given $K^2$ fundamental domain.
 Explicitly, this is probed by measuring the dispersion along two loops encircling the surface projections of two positive Weyl nodes.
 In light of the results obtained here, this observation is highly dependent on the choice of fundamental domain and can be altered through a reparametrisation; this is illustrated in more detail in Fig.~\ref{fig:K2-experiment-alt}.
+In light of this, we propose that the observations made in Ref.~\cite{fonseca2024} should not be interpreted as novel physical behaviour, but as a matter of perspective; indeed, from the point of view of the full Brillouin torus $\TT^3$ the behaviour is fully conventional.

 Finally, the sequence in Eq.~\eqref{eq:K2-MV-explicit} has a natural interpretation in terms of two-dimensional non-Hermitian systems; this correspondence is explored in greater depth in Sec.~\ref{sec:NH}.